Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Results

 In Fig.~\ref{fig:power}(a), with highly correlated biomarkers, the proposed ridge regression screening procedure demonstrated substantially higher power than the univariate screening procedures, showing a clear benefit of accounting for correlations between the biomarkers at stage 1.
+For the univariate screening procedures, all the biomarkers with univariate marginal signals, including $X_1, \dots, X_{100}$, were likely to be retained after screening in the ``threshold'' approach or land into the top buckets at stage 2 in the ``rank'' approach.
+In contrast, the ridge screening procedure considered the effect of each biomarker, adjusted for all other biomarkers, and therefore tended to ascribe less evidence to biomarkers whose marginal associations were exaggerated by correlation with the true signal(s).
+Thus, biomarkers with true marginal associations, which are more likely to have interactions, tended to be ranked in the top buckets because of accounting for biomarker-biomarker correlations at stage 1.
+This enhanced the power of the overall two-stage approach compared with using the univariate screening procedures.
 In Fig.~\ref{fig:power}(b), with independent biomarkers, where the multivariate regression is not required for unbiased effect estimation, the univariate screening and the ridge screening procedures using weighted hypothesis tests perform similarly.
 All three two-stage tests outperformed the single-step interaction test by providing better power at the same family-wise error rate level whether biomarkers are correlated or independent.

 In Fig.~\ref{fig:power}(c), we simulated scenarios with one biomarker having an interaction, no correlations among the biomarkers, and changed only the main effect of the interacting biomarker $\beta_{X_1}$, i.e. main effects of the other four biomarkers were the same as the previous scenario.
 The sample size was fixed at $1,500$.
-Fig.~\ref{fig:power}(c) reveals that there will be some special cases, in which the main and interaction effect parameters are in opposite directions such that they cancel out, where all two-stage approaches give lower power than a standard single-step interaction test.
+Fig.~\ref{fig:power}(c) reveals that there are some special cases, in which the main and interaction effect parameters are in opposite directions such that they cancel out, where all two-stage approaches give lower power than a single-step test.

-In Fig.~\ref{fig:power}(d), we compared power of the different screening strategies while varying the proportion of explained variation by the true model.
-Specifically, we changed the standard deviance of the normal distribution from which $\varepsilon_i$ was drawn from.
-For this exploration, biomarkers were set to be correlated at $0.6$.
-Fig.~\ref{fig:power}(d) shows that when the true model explains either a low or high proportion of the variance, all the methods tend to perform similarly to each other.
-In the wide spectrum between the two extremes, the comparison is rather consistent: the sparse regression screening strategy performs best, followed by the two univariate screening procedures, with the single-step interaction test always resulting in the lowest power.